 Why did my brownie bread collapse in the middle during cooling?

-A few things can contribute to your quick bread sinking in the middle.
+A few factors can contribute to your quick bread sinking in the middle.
 Overmixing the batter (incorporating too much air), ingredients not measured correctly (adding too much leavening agent, for example), the leavening agent has expired (always do a test if you haven’t used it in a long time), your oven temperature is off (either too hot, too cold-it’s best to get an oven thermometer), or the batter is underbaked (added too much liquid- in this case milk or melted butter)

 Fudgy brownie bread with end cut off on a brown parchment paper lined cooling rack on a dark wood background.